Usage Guide

 Below is a storage configuration example for such dual setup.

-# In this example, "accounting" repository is clone
+### In this example, "journal" repository is clone

-# and is used as a working copy.
+### and it's also used as a working copy.

 Journal in single file